 Hotel rooms can be costly and take a chunk out of your budget.
 Checking hotel websites help you get an overview of prices for rooms in the areas you are traveling to.

 Camping is another way to save a lot of money on lodging.
 If a tent isn’t your thing, campgrounds like KOA, offer cabins.
 They may cost a little more than a tent site but they are still affordable, especially for a family.

 Even if you’ve never tent camped before or don’t have all the camping equipment you need, many items can be purchased for less than what it would cost for one or two nights for a family in a hotel.

 Campsites in National Parks or State Parks are very reasonably priced.
 Did you know there are even places that you can camp for free?
 Use the website Allstays for affordable camping options.

-One thing that keeps me on track is with planning is having that one big ticket, splurge item I want to do.
-Maybe I want to raft the Snake River or snowmobile in Iceland.
-Planning for those things makes the homemade roadside turkey sandwiches worth it.
+One thing that keeps me on track is with planning is having one big ticket splurge on item I want to do.
+If I want to raft the Snake River or snowmobile in Iceland, I’m much more likely to cut back on somewhere else.
+Planning and saving for those activities makes the homemade roadside turkey sandwiches worth it.

 Road Trip Music

-In my opinion, road tripping one of the best ways there is to travel.
+I hope you’ve been inspired to try a road trip.
+In my opinion, it’s one of the best ways there is to travel.
 You have the freedom to do whatever you want, see what you want to see and spend some time with a favorite person or your family.
 What could be better?